 Not only are these jobs launching pads for a lifelong career (many railroaders tend to spend their entire careers in the industry), they are among the highest paying in the country.
-The nation’s roughly 165,000 rail employees average $120,000 per year in compensation, including benefits.
-By contrast, in 2017, the average full-time employee compensation, including benefits, in the U.S. was $76,500.
+The nation’s roughly 140,000 Class I rail employees earn about $130,200 annually in wages and benefits.

 And with nearly 20% of rail employees veterans, railroads are also military-friendly employers.

 As freight railroads move the entire country into the future, they will continue to focus on recruiting and maintaining a strong, diverse workforce in the years to come.